bsmith89/StrainFacts-manuscript/doc/submission.md

 TODO: Consider linking Zenodo for both sfacts and manuscript repos.
 (See "ndist_focal_strain" in data/ucfmt.filt-poly05-cvrg05.fit-sfacts44_v-s30-g5000-seed0.refit-sfacts41-g10000-seed0.all_scg_comparison.tsv)
 TODO: Add re-analysis of SCG data where the second sample is also included.
-TODO: Homogeneous, private use hardware for benchmarking runtimes.
+XTODO: Homogeneous, private use hardware for benchmarking runtimes.
 TODO: CPU/GPU written out on first use?
 OR GPU _not_ written out in abstract?
 TODO: "Conflicts" vs. "Competing Interests"
 TODO: Upload SCG dataset to SRA
 TODO: Add LICENSE to StrainFacts repository
-TODO: Explain that the memory scaling analysis excluded (x.n == 10000) & (x.g==1000)
 TODO: Add re-analysis of SCG data where the sparsity of the consensus genotypes is also considered in the scg-inferred comparison (so that low-coverage metagenotypes don't get an advantage due to the masking)